 Suppose we have a stochastic process evolving in some space.
 What techniques are available for bounding ?
-If , then we usually argue about and and take a union bound to get a bound on (see light-tailed scalar concentration and heavy-tailed scalar concentration).
+If , then we usually argue about and and take a union bound to get a bound on (see bounded scalar concentration and heavy-tailed concentration).
 However, in higher-dimensional spaces (in , , say) a union bound doesn’t suffice: there are infinitely many directions one has to worry about.

 There are several techniques for dealing with this problem.